cpeditor/cpeditor/README.md

 ## FAQ

-- I get **DLL Missing error** when launching the application?
-   - Please download  [Microsoft Visual C++ Redistributable for Visual Studio 2015, 2017 and 2019](https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads).
-Or you can install versions higher than or equal to [6.6.1](https://github.com/cpeditor/cpeditor/releases/tag/6.6.1) because since this version the VC Redist is bundled with the installer.
 - How to use whole-application dark theme?
    - Now you can use whole-application dark theme on KDE, macOS and Windows 10.
 You need to set the system theme to dark theme, then CP Editor will use dark theme, too.
 However, on Windows 10, if you use the dark theme, you may need to restart the application after changing the theme of the code editor.
 - How to fetch testcases from the websites?